madeofpendletonwool/PinePods/README.md

 - [ ] Suggestions page - Create podcasts you might like based on the ones you already added
 - [ ] Make scrolling screens roll up more.
 So that the currently playing episode doesn't get in the way of your view
 - [ ] Rotating currently playing
+- [ ] Currently, any user api can call check_usernames - Which is a security hole at best as a user could just smash values against it until they guess valid usernames.
+It's like this currently because of the way the apps create new users.
+That needs to be reworked and this api locked down to only admins.
 - [ ] Playlist Priority - Similar to podcast republic
 - [ ] Customizable login screens
 - [ ] Better queue interaction.
 There should be a way to drop down current queue and view without changing route